BakkerGames/GRIF/DAGS/SYNTAX.md

 @isnulldata(key)

->Returns true if the data value for "key" is "" or "null",
+>Returns true if the raw value for "key" is "" or "null",

 @isnumber(value)